 - Support of downtown housing that result in a mixture of affordable and market rate rental units, as well as owner-occupied units of varying prices.
-Of the approximately 40 projects (over 1,300 units) that have been awarded tax credits in the City of Des Moines, only three are located in Census Tract 51: Hawthorne Hill, Vine Street Lofts, and Tenth and Cherry.
-The downtown is clearly an area that has been overlooked when using this form of financing.
+Of the approximately 45 projects (over 1400 units) that have been awarded tax credits in the City of Des Moines and are built or in the process of development, only 5 have been located in Census Tract 51: Vine Street Lofts, Tenth and Cherry Apartments, Court Avenue Apartments (Spaghetti Works), Hubbell Tower, and East Village Square.
+The downtown is clearly an area that has been over looked when using this form of financing.
 It is a needed financing mechanism to build mixed income housing.
-Council has clearly wanted to support mixed income projects in the downtown to support commercial efforts and bring life to the downtown after 5:00 p.m.
+Council has clearly wanted to support mixed-income projects in the downtown to support commercial efforts and bring life to the downtown after 5:00 p.m.
 The variety of incomes will provide housing for all levels of workers in the downtown. - Support of projects for which City Council has entered into development agreements or has authorized staff to begin negotiations including sale of land or commitment of funding.
-Council should support all projects to which it may support through land contribution, tax increment fund dollars, or federal allocation dollars. - Support of a neighborhood plan's goals.
+Council should support all projects to which it may support through land contribution, Tax Increment Fund dollars, or federal allocation dollars. - Support of a neighborhood plan's goals.
 A low-income housing development can be a vital piece in implementing redevelopment strategies within a neighborhood.
-If a project is in a key location for a neighborhood, it should be supported. - Support of additional phases of projects that allow full buildout and use of infill parcels.
-There are some existing LIHTC projects around the City of Des Moines that have added additional affordable housing and provided valuable services to low-income families.
+If a project is in a key location for a neighborhood it should be supported. - Support of additional phases of projects that allow full build out and use of infill parcels.
+There are some existing LIHTC projects around the city that have added additional affordable housing and provided valuable services to low-income families.
 Completion of these projects and compact development on existing land should be supported as a smart growth strategy.